mixed/jsmocktool/README.md

 ```

 # How to use it?
 `jsmocktool` support es6 and global.
+If you use `jsmocktool.global.js` that `mock` is expose to global.
 ```html
 // ES6 Style
 <script type="text/javascript">